seank-com/wt-server/README.md

 # wt-server
-A WebSocket server that accepts WAV files and shares them with all connections
+A WebSocket server that accepts WAV files either from WebSocket connections or a RESTful endpoint and shares them with all connections

 ## Preparing the project